 (4) Linked Open Data Support

 In this phase of the project, we will develop robust support for linked open data (both incoming and outgoing).
 First, authors will be able to choose (from within the authoring plugin) to expose exhibit, location, and area content to the linked open data web using GeoJSON-LD.
-Second, the authoring plugin and front-end templates will support the inclusion and display of digital objects and associated metadata drawn from other platforms (such as Europeana, Canadiana, Open Context, The Digital Public Library of America, or the British Museum) that have been exposed to the linked open data web.
+Second, the authoring plugin and front-end templates will support the inclusion and display of digital objects and associated metadata drawn from other platforms that have been exposed to the linked open data web.
 All inbound linked media and metadata (which is managed through the authoring plugin) will be displayed in the media section of the application alongside content uploaded directly by the author.
 The intention in adding linked open data support is to frame mbira-authored applications as more than just closed silos of content and information.

 (5) Community Generated Content, Expertise Recognition, & Community Support